-- Your payment of any balance of tax liability estimated to be due for tax year 2011 AND - The completed copy of Form 1027.
+- 1. The completed copy of Form 1027; AND - 2.
+Your payment of any balance of tax liability estimated to be due for tax year 2017.

 The application for an automatic extension, Form 1027, may be filed on-line at our website at www.revenue.delaware.gov.
-If you owe tax with your extension for 2011 and file on-line, you may use a direct debit from your checking or savings account or pay by credit card.
+If you owe tax with your extension for 2017 and file on-line, you may use a direct debit from your checking or savings account or pay by credit card.
 If you are paying by direct debit you may specify a later payment date, up to the due date.
-Payments by Direct Debit must not come from an account outside the U.S. and may be made in any amount without dollar limitation.
+Payments by direct debit must not come from an account outside the U.S. and may be made in any amount without dollar limitation.
 Payments up to \$2,500 can be made by credit card.
-If you choose not to file on-line, a blank copy of Form 1027 is available from the Division of Revenue or from our website above.
+If you choose not to file online, a blank copy of Form 1027 is available from the Division of Revenue or from our website above.